 Students staying for two weeks or more have the opportunity to take part in a weekend trip to Udawalawe National Park.
 Udawalawe is home to large populations of water birds and wild elephants.
 Students will take part in wildlife drives to spot some of the native animals, including elephants, water buffalo, deer, wild boar, and small populations of leopards.
 Students will then spend the night at a hotel near the park, before visiting Udawalawe Elephant Transit Home the following morning.
 The home is one of only sanctuaries in Sri Lanka supported by the world-famous Born Free Foundation, due to the high quality of care the animals receive.
 Here, students can view the elephants and see how they are so carefully looked after.

-The course fee is paid in two instalments.
-A £290 deposit is taken to reserve your space and the remaining balance is not due until 90 days before your placement start date.
+All courses are paid in two instalments.
+A deposit is taken to book your space and the balance is paid 90 days before you join us.
+Course fees below are the total.

 12th July – 18th July 2020